Netflix and device both freeze

 These steps will also reinstall the app:

-1. Open the Play Store app and search for Netflix.
+1. Open the Play Store app, then search for "Netflix."

 Xbox 360